Update: Primitive Hut

 A proposal has been issued by David Curtis, Pi-Des for a full-scale Primitive Hut for a site in St. Paul, Oregon.
 Other potential sites include the Los Angeles, California area, Desert Center, California, and Portland, OR area.

 Primitive Hut is a de-mountable shelter system that accommodates 6-8 people.
 It has integrated rain water capture and filtration.
 It has modular toilet components.
-It has a perimeter water sprinkler system for fire supression.
+It has a perimeter water sprinkler system for fire suppression.
 It has a central heating/cooling element.

-The entire enclosure is perforated, like a rainscreen system.
+The entire enclosure is perforated, like a rain-screen system.
 The upper level has a privacy/thermal curtain.
 Suspension sacks may be used as lounging, sleeping furniture or they may be used to store gear.
 The floors are similar to trapeze nets.
 The entirely perforated system allows for constant fresh air access.

 This system is more like “stacked” camping than traditional housing.